ozzy2438/search-agent/README.md

 4. Click "Add Task" to queue your research request
 5. Use "Process Tasks" to start processing the queue
 6. View results in real-time with detailed analysis

+## Security Best Practices

+1. API Key Protection:
+   - Store API keys in `.env` file
+   - Never commit `.env` file to version control
+   - Use environment variables in production

+2. Rate Limiting:
+   - Configure rate limits in `.env`
+   - Monitor API usage

+3. Error Handling:
+   - Sensitive error details are logged but not exposed to users
+   - All API responses are sanitized

 ## License